amyDing629/CSC207-Project/phase2/README.md

   - SDK: java version 1.8
   - Project Language level: 8 - Lambdas, type annotations, etc
 ---
-  - Ensure all the database file (.ser format) are empty before running
+  - Ensure all the database files (.ser format) are empty or do not exist before running
   - Do **NOT** quit the whole program or stop the execution of program when running tests, **follow the menu to exit instead**.